All Episodes

 The pie is not expanding right now.

-GDP, they say is at 2.5%, but that's uh that that's not even we we can look out and see that we don't have two and a half percent growth in the economy in the last quarter.
+We can look out and see that we don't have 2.5% growth in the economy in the last quarter.

 But overall, it just isn't happening.

-Uh misery index with uh with Carter did calculate uh how interest rates in some places got up as high as 15% back in the Jimmy Carter days.
+In some places, it got up as high as 15% back in the Jimmy Carter days.

-Inflation, and and the at the time, or in the process, I should say, what really is set in is uh deflation in some sectors, which is not good.
+Inflation, at the time, or in the process, I should say, what really is set in is deflation in some sectors, which is not good.

-And deflation makes it almost impossible to make back your costs on a proxy.
+And deflation makes it almost impossible to make back your costs on a product.

 As I say, if you buy gasoline or food, you know the cost of living is getting more expensive.

-This is why this bunch, the Obama and the Democrats have to go.
+This is why this bunch, Obama and the Democrats have to go.

-All of this is based on a mistaken economic belief that central planning and a giant central authority can create new products, dictate economic growth, target economic growth and certainly it cannot.
+All of this is based on a mistaken economic belief that central planning and a giant central authority can create new products, dictate economic growth, target economic growth.

-Just the other day, the uh CBO guy admitted to Jeff Sessions, yeah, over ten years, the stimulus plan of 2009 will be a drag on economic growth.
+Just the other day, the CBO guy admitted to Jeff Sessions, yeah, over 10 years, the stimulus plan of 2009 will be a drag on economic growth.

 It will shrink the economy.